-While compute resource management across various clouds and virtualization platforms has greatly improved, connectivity provisioning in a muiticloud environment, on the contrary, is not so instant, seamless, and granular.
+While compute resource management has greatly improved, connectivity provisioning in a muiticloud environment, on the contrary, is not so instant, seamless, and granular.
 Using a declarative language, the application can set up a new workload anywhere in the world without delay, but its connectivity with other workloads will depend on third-party configuration of multiple virtual or physical middleboxes–gateways, routers, load balancers, firewalls–installed in between.

 The SDN-style, configuration-centric connectivity model doesn’t allow applications to manage the communication environment in the same way as the computational environment.
 It is impossible for an application to declare a workload connectivity requirement (i.e., intent) one time and then have this desired connectivity applied each time a new workload instance appears in a private datacenter or a public cloud.

 A pure application-level approach, in which communication intent translates into only HTTPS connections, also doesn’t work.
 Confining all connectivity provisioning to a layer of mTLS tunnels while removing network checkpoints between workloads oversimplifies inherent application communication environment complexities.
 True, multi-layered security requires enforcing application intent at multiple levels, which implies middlebox configuration is not eliminated. `